Institutional Interest Peloton Interactive Inc. (PTON) Reaches 500 Major Investors

 Analyst recommendations provided by FactSet shows that the consensus forecast for Peloton Interactive Inc. (PTON) is a “Buy”.
 24 analysts offering their recommendations for the stock have an average rating of 1.70, where 2 rate it as a Hold and 3 think it is a “Overweight”.
 19 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Peloton Interactive Inc. is expected to release its quarterly report on 05/28/2020 and earnings per share for the current quarter are estimated at -$0.19 with sales reaching $479.27M over the same period.
+Peloton Interactive Inc. quarterly earnings per share for the current quarter are estimated at -$0.19 with sales reaching $479.27M over the same period.
 The EPS is expected to shrink by -413.00% this year.

 Peloton Interactive Inc. (PTON) Top Institutional Holders